by Starsky Hutch 76

 “Surely you don’t think this is going to be some sort of contest?”
 Kosmos laughed.
 “A grand race of sorts?
 I plan to slay you!”

-“Only if we let you,” Superwoman said.
+“Only if we let you,” Superwoman retorted.

 “I’m afraid you’ll have little say in the matter,” Kosmos said, firing another blast.
 This time, Superwoman threw up a force-field in an attempt to block it.
-But the force of the blast was still enough to send her colliding into Supergirl.
+However, the force of the blast was still enough to send her colliding into Supergirl.

-“Surrender now, and be spared,” Kosmos said.
+“Surrender now, and be spared,” Kosmos demanded.
 “When I rebuild my empire in your universe, I will need a harem.
 It would be a shame to destroy two such lovely creatures when they could bring my next body pleasure.”

 “That, too, can be arranged,” King Kosmos said, hammering at her shield with another blast.